-People can call your virtual phone number from anywhere in the world without paying expensive calling charges.
+People can use your virtual phone system from anywhere in the world without paying expensive calling charges.
 You can offer a toll-free phone number or a discounted local phone number that global callers may appreciate.

 Let’s put that into practice and say you’re running marketing campaigns across the United States.
 You can ask customers to call your toll free number — a virtual phone number that doesn’t cost them extra for making the call.